Center for International Studies

 E-Verify is a database system operated by the Department of Homeland Security in partnership with the Social Security Administration.
 It allows participating employers to electronically verify the employment eligibility of newly-hired employees.
 E-Verify is currently voluntary in most states.
 For more information visit: www.dhs.gov/e-verify.

-When should one apply for the 17-month OPT extension?
+When should one apply for the 24-month OPT extension?

-Students must apply for this extension prior to the expiration of the first 12 months of regular OPT.
+Students may apply for this extension 90 days prior to the expiration of the first 12 months of regular OPT.
 The application must be received by USCIS prior to the expiration date of the first OPT period in order to be properly filed.

 What happens while the application is pending?